Bradley-svg/GB-Mobile-Application--Android---iOS-/docs/deploy-web.md

 - Extending CSP: when adding new vendors (analytics, fonts, embeds), update the source lists in `next.config.mjs` and note the change in this doc; staging overrides should stay narrow.
 Keep API origin in `connect-src` and ensure any new frame hosts are also added to backend `WEB_ALLOWED_ORIGINS`.

 ## Deploy flow
+- Preview: push any branch or open a PR touching `web/**` to get a Preview deployment URL in the workflow summary.
-- Staging: push to `main` → workflow builds/tests with staging API + embeds enabled, deploys to the staging Vercel project.
+- Staging: push to `main` to build/test with the staging API + embeds enabled and deploy a Preview to the staging/preview Vercel project (or a dedicated preview project if configured).
-- Production: create a tag `vX.Y.Z` → workflow builds/tests with production API + embeds enabled, deploys to the production Vercel project using `--prod`.
+- Production: create a tag `vX.Y.Z` to build/test with the production API + embeds enabled, then deploy to the production Vercel project using `--prod`.
 - Manual retry: rerun the `Web Deploy` workflow with the same ref; no secrets are baked into the repo.

 ## DNS + HTTPS